 Let us give an example: all language, in that it is an instrument, can be used in many ways.
 It can be used to transmit a code aimed at maintaining or perfecting consensus, or it can be used to stimulate transgression.
 Music is no exception here, although because of its particular characteristics the road to transgression is even more difficult.
 Although it seems more direct, it is actually further from it.
 Rock is a music of recuperation and contributed to extinguishing much of the revolutionary energy of the Seventies.
 According to Nietzsche's intuition, the same thing happened with the innovation of Wagnerian music in his time.
 Think of the great thematic and cultural differences that exist between these two kinds of musical production.
 Wagner had to build a vast cultural edifice and completely discompose the linguistic instrument in order to captivate the revolutionary youth of his time.
-Today rock has done the same thing on a much wider scale with a cultural effort that is ridiculous in comparison.
-The massification of music has favoured the work of recuperation.
+Today rock has done the same thing on a much wider scale with a cultural effort that is ridiculous ical symbol of the great Israel that was to extend between the two historic rivers.